ChristopheKunzli/dai-lab-http-infrastructure/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
 ```

-Then we modified docker-compose.yml to use the certificate:
+Then we modified docker-compose.yml to use the certificate